 Villa La Grotta dei Fichi has the advantage of being located in a privileged position of the Amalfi Coast.
 It is situated in a private park on the road Meta Amalfi, the road connecting two of the most precious pearls of this stretch of Costa, Sorrento and Positano, both of which are approximately 7 km (4 miles).

-The nearest inhabited centre: 1,8 mi (3 Km)
+- The nearest inhabited centre: about 1.8 mi (3 km).

-The nearest minimarket: 1 mi (1,5 Km)
+- The nearest minimarket: about 0.7 mi (1 km).

-The nearest rocky beach (private cliff): 1 mi (1,5 Km)
+- The nearest rocky beach: about 1 mi (1,5 km).

-- The nearest sandy beach: 2,5 mi (4 Km)
+- The nearest sandy beach: about 2.5 mi (4 km).

 The uniqueness of the landscape that alternates from the sea to the mountains, makes Sorrento one of the most famous attractions in Italy.

 The center of the town is quiet, enjoyable in any season because of the mild weather, the scent of gardens and its characteristic lemon groves stretching on terraces.

 The city is full of events during the whole year that show the soul of the local culture: from Carnival to the famous Easter processions and to the many wine-gastronomic festivals celebrated with the Sorrento tarantella background music, both in summer and in autumn.